kaizen-ai/kaizenflow/documentation/general/zenhub.md

       analyses"
   - This is also equivalent to our purpose milestones (they become Epics)

-- Remove the project tags (at least moving forward)
+- Remove the project tags
-  - A quick tool to clean up the tags from the bugs

 - Give priority to the project
   - E.g., AutoML doc -> Add doc